rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

     endscript

-That "&gt; /dev/null" bit at the end tells logrotate to pipe the command&rsquo;s output to, well, nowhere.
-Otherwise the output of that command will be sent off to the console or the log or email or whatever, and in this case, you don&rsquo;t really care about the output if everything restarted okay.
+That "&gt; /dev/null" bit at the end tells logrotate to pipe the command's output to, well, nowhere.
+Otherwise the output of that command will be sent off to the console or the log or email or whatever, and in this case, you don't really care about the output if everything restarted okay.

 The "postrotate" command tells logrotate that the script to run will